baer95/sensu-web-docker/README.md

 **sensu/web deployment - openshift**

 To deploy the Docker image on Openshift, first build and push the image to your registry of choice.
-Then, use the template provided in `sensu-web-docker.template` to create a deployment and all other required resources in an Openshift project.
+Then, use the manifests provided in `manifest.yaml` all required resources in an Openshift project.

 ## Is it working?